-• Regulation 330/2010/EU on vertical agreements and the Guidelines on Vertical Restraints, 2010/C 130/01;
+Regulation 330/2010/EU on vertical agreements and the Guidelines on Vertical Restraints, 2010/C 130/01; ITALY De Matteis Studio Legale

-- Regulation 1218/2010/EU on specialisation agreements; - Regulation 1217/2010/EU on research and development agreements; and - Regulation 772/2004/EC on technology transfer agreements. - 6 Which authorities investigate and decide on pharmaceutical mergers and the anti-competitive effect of conduct or agreements in the pharmaceutical sector?
+- Regulation 1218/2010/EU on specialisation agreements; - Regulation 1217/2010/EU on research and development agreements: and - Regulation 772/2004/EC on technology transfer agreements. - Which authorities investigate and decide on pharmaceutical mergers and the anti-competitive effect of conduct or agreements in the pharmaceutical sector?

 The Italian Competition Authority is responsible for vetting pharmaceutical mergers that do not have a Community dimension and meet certain Italian turnover thresholds.
-Such thresholds are met if the combined aggregate domestic turnover of all the undertakings concerned exceeds €468 million or if the aggregate domestic turnover of the undertaking that is to be acquired exceeds €47 million.
-It is also responsible for investigating and sanctioning anti-competitive agreements and abuses of a dominant position in the pharmaceutical sector.
+As of 1 January 2013, mergers must be notified to the Italian Competition Authority when both the combined aggregate domestic turnover of all undertakings exceeds €468 million in the previous financial year; and the aggregate domestic turnover of the target undertaking exceeds €47 million in the previous financial year (see 'Update and trends').

+It is also responsible for investigating and sanctioning anticompetitive agreements and abuses of a dominant position in the pharmaceutical sector.